MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

 1. Expand the terminal to take up most of your browser window and run the application.

     - **C#**: `dotnet run`
-    - **Python**: `python prompt-engineering.py`
+    - **Python**: `python ownData.py`

-1. You'll see it send the prompt `What are some facts about New York?`, and you should see the response referencing your data.
+1. You'll see it send the prompt `Tell me about New York`, and you should see the response referencing your data.

 ## Clean up